-- 1. The Title IX Coordinator, Deputy Title IX Coordinator or delegate will review the University's Sexual Harassment and Sexual Misconduct Policy with a student when the person alleged to have committed the assault is a University community member. - 2.
-When a student is interested in pursuing/learning more about the criminal process, the Title IX Coordinator, Deputy Title IX Coordinator or delegate will refer the student to the appropriate police authority and community advocates.
+- 1. The Title IX Coordinator, Deputy Title IX Coordinator or designee will review the University's Sexual Harassment and Sexual Misconduct Policy with a student or employee when the person alleged to have committed the assault is a University community member. - 2.
+When a student is interested in pursuing/learning more about the criminal process, the Title IX Coordinator, Deputy Title IX Coordinator or designee will refer the student or employee to the appropriate police authority and community advocates.
 Additional referrals will be offered for the purpose of obtaining Protection From Abuse (PFA) orders, or similar lawful orders issued by a criminal or civil court, and/or the institution. - 3.
 A Title IX Investigator designated by the Title IX Coordinator will conduct an investigation and facilitate the University disciplinary process when appropriate and/or requested.

-Medical Support Services: Medical services are best handled by a hospital when the student seeks assistance as soon as possible following the incident.
+Medical Support Services: Medical services are best handled by a hospital when the student or employee seeks assistance as soon as possible following the incident.
 Medical treatment and collection of evidence is available at three local hospitals, the locations and contact information are published in various student resources.
-If the student visits the hospital for an exam, both the police and Women's Resource Center of Lackawanna County are notified by the hospital.
-The student may choose whether or not to speak to the police at the hospital.
-If the student chooses to speak to the police, he or she still has the option of whether or not to file charges against the person accused.
+Geisinger Community Medical Center may also provide a registered SANE to perform an exam.
+If someone visits the hospital for an exam, both the police and Women's Resource Center of Lackawanna County are notified by the hospital; the University is not automatically notified, although if they receive notification, they will connect the person with the Title IX Coordinator.
+The individual may choose whether or not to speak to the police at the hospital.
+If they choose to speak to the police, they have the option of whether or not to file charges against the person accused.
 The University also provides support and assistance through Student Health Services (570-941-7667) during the academic year.

+Geisinger Community Regional Hospital of

+Medical Center Scranton

-Geisinger Community Medical Center 1800 Mulberry St. Regional Hospital of Scranton 746 Jefferson Ave.
+1800 Mulberry St. 746 Jefferson Ave.

-Scranton, PA 18510 (570) 703-8000 Scranton, PA 18510 (570) 770-3000
+Scranton, PA 18510 Scranton, PA 18510

+(570) 703-8000 (570) 770-3000

 Moses Student Health

 Taylor Hospital Services

 700 Quincy Ave.
-Mulberry St.

-Scranton, PA 18510 (570-941-7667)

-(570) 770-5000 Services offered during academic year.
+Scranton, PA 18510 (570) 770-5000 Mulberry St. (570-941-7667) Services offered during academic year.